| ⇦ |

 Hydraulic skeleton is the system of support found in soft bodies invertebrates, which relies on the incompressibility of fluids contained within the body cavity.
 In earthworms the coelomic fluid is under pressure within the coelom and therefore provides support for internal organs.
 Due to hydraulic skeleton, during burrowing, the anterior end becomes turgid and aids in relaxation of longitudinal muscles.

-- Which one of the following plasma proteins is involved in the coagulation of blood?
+- Which one of the following has maximum genetic diversity in India?

 Topics: Plant and Animal Kingdom